 In addition to the agencies and programs funded through HUD-based grants, the City of Hayward funds several non-profit organizations and programs using City General Funds for Social.
-These funds will supplement the FY 2019-2020 CDBG entitlement, allowing the City to support shelters for families and victims of domestic violence, after school programs, healthy meal programs for low-income seniors, and coordinated information and referral services among many others.
+These funds supplement the FY 2022-2023 CDBG entitlement, allowing the City to support shelters for families and victims of domestic violence, after school programs, healthy meal programs for low-income seniors, and coordinated information and referral services among many others.
+As a one-time allocation, FY 2022-2023 will also be supplemented with federal funds from the American Rescue Plan Act, which will be allocated by Council based on input from the CSC.